atk4/ambient-addons/m2m/readme.txt

 note:
 $a must be model and loaded
 $b can be either name of model or model object
-"B" is the name of the model that ModelA has as hasMany in it.
+"AB" is the name of the model that ModelA has as hasMany in it.

 Demo: http://new.ambienttech.lv/m2m
 and lib/Page/Example.php